-When we carry out an approval visit, we are represented by a panel of visitors.
-At least one of the visitors who reviews your programme will be a professional appropriate to the profession or entitlement that the programme concerns.
-We also ensure that the panel includes a lay visitor wherever possible.
+When we carry out a virtual approval visit, we are represented by a panel of visitors.
+At least one of the visitors who reviews your programme will be a professional appropriate to the profession or the entitlement that the programme concerns.

 We appoint an ‘education executive’ to approval visits.
 This individual is your point of contact throughout the visit process, and will work with our visitors.

-We are happy to attend events along your internal quality assurance processes, and with professional bodies.
+We are happy to undertake events alongside your internal quality assurance processes, and with professional bodies.
 Although we engage in collaborative scrutiny of programmes, we come to our decisions independently.
 Please see our page on how we work with professional bodies for more information.

-We sometimes consider programmes from multiple professions at approval visits if education providers would like us to.
-These events are often complex due to the number of programmes being considered, the number of people we will bring, and the number of external bodies.
+We sometimes consider programmes from multiple professions at approval visits, if education providers would like us to.
+These events are often complex due to the number of programmes being considered, the number of people contributing to discussions, and the number of external bodies.
 Therefore, you should contact us as soon as possible to discuss what might work best for our assessment of your programmes.